ssherwood/ssherwood.github.io/_posts/2017-02-09-monitoring-vulnerabilities-with-dependency-check.md

 ---
 layout: post
 title: "Discover Security Vulnerabilities with Dependency Check"
+author: Shawn Sherwood
 date: 2017-02-09 17:37:58 -0500
 categories: security
+tags: ['security', 'owasp', 'maven']
+excerpt_separator: <!--more-->
+comments: true
 ---

-Use the Dependency Check tool to automatically scan your software projects for security vulnerabilities as part of your normal CI/CD pipeline.
+<em>Use the Dependency Check tool to automatically scan your software projects for security
+vulnerabilities as part of your normal CI/CD pipeline.</em>
 <!--more-->

+# Overview

 An important part of keeping any software project healthy is by monitoring included third-party libraries and keeping them up to date.
 Unfortunately, it can be easy to fall behind and not realize